 Is a Broken Dewclaw an Emergency?

 Dewclaw injuries can require a vets attention and be deemed as an emergency.
-A broken dewclaw can repair itself with some rest and healing but if their is blood, and your dog shows signs of discomfort, repetitive licking and you see any signs of infection then an emergency visit to the vet is required.
+For example, a broken dewclaw can repair itself with some rest and healing, but if there is blood, and your dog shows signs of discomfort, repetitive licking, and you see any signs of infection.
+An emergency visit to the vet is required.

-To conclude, your dog will lick their dewclaw if it causes them any discomfort or pain and can be a sign of an injury or worse an infection.
-If the dewclaw is bleeding heavy or is showing signs of infection then you should visit your vet immediately.
+To conclude, your dog will lick their dewclaw if it causes them any discomfort or pain and can be a sign of an injury or, worse, an infection.
+If the dewclaw is bleeding heavy or showing signs of infection, you should visit your vet immediately.

 Looking for Pet First-Aid Accessories?